 - Implicit FTPS relay servers are only supported in a pull configuration and can only be used with Android devices.

 - Pull service bandwidth needs and minimum hardware requirements are negligible when compared to pushing products to devices.
-Such needs are entirely dependent upon 1) the number of products you are pushing, 2) how often they are pushed, and 3) the size of the products in MBs.
+Such needs are entirely dependent upon 1) the number of products you are pushing, 2) how often you push them, and 3) the size of the products in MBs.

 - When assessing hardware and bandwidth needs for FTP servers, consider following general guidelines and adjust their specifications as your needs change.